Consensys/orchestrate-quick-start/README.md

 > **Warning:** _In order to credit other addresses, Faucet account must be credited with some ETH_

-The recommended approach is to credit Faucet Account by sending some ETH from one of your personnal Ethereum account using MetaMask (1 ETH is enough).
+The recommended approach is to credit Faucet Account by sending some ETH from one of your personnal Ethereum account using [MetaMask](https://metamask.io/) (1 ETH is enough).
+If not familiar with MetaMask you can refer to this [Medium post](https://medium.com/openberry/getting-started-with-metamask-b9ac23a10c83).

 <img src="static/metamask-credit-faucet.png" width="400px" alt="Credit Faucet with MetaMask"/>